unrepentantgeek/brainwave-arduino/README.md

 brainwave-arduino
 =================

-Arduino hardware bundle for Brainwave board
+Arduino bundle for Brainwave

+Drop the 'brainwave' directory in your arduino hardware directory and restart Arduino.